 Pinellas Trail - a Top 10 Florida bike Trail - This is a 53-mile urban rail-trail with about 75,000 users each month including bikers, walkers, joggers, and skateboarers.
 The popular, well-marked trail links Pinellas County cities, parks, scenic coastal areas, and residential neighborhoods.
 Part of the Florida Coast-to-Coast Trail.

 Sanibel Island - a Top 10 Florida bike Trail - Sanibel Island features 22 miles of paved trails, plus Wildlife Drive, a 4.3-mile limestone road through the J.N.
 "Ding" Darling National Wildlife Refuge.
 Trails lead to the lighthouse, beaches, restaurants, and shopping.

 Starkey Wilderness Trail - This trail runs through the Jay B. Starkey Wilderness Park and will be part of the Coast-to-Coast Trail with an existing link to the Suncoast Trail and future to the Pinellas Trail.
 The trail was very popular, all types of bikes from long-range road bikes (coming off the Suncoast Trail) to recumbents.
 Wide, well maintained trail with benches and shelters, plus water stations, but little shade through pine woods, wetland, and palmetto scrub.
 The 8,300 acre park also has parking, restrooms, hiking and equestrian trails, picnic pavilions, playground, camping.
-Trip report: Feb.
-2015
+(Reported: Feb.
+2015)